aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ### Giving away a token

 In Aptos and Move, each token occupies space and has ownership.
 Because of this, token transfers are not unilateral and require two phase process similar to a bulletin board.
 The sender must first register that a token is available for the recipient to claim, the recipient must then claim this token.
-This has been implemented in a proof of concept move module called [`TokenTransfer`](https://github.com/aptos-labs/aptos-core/blob/nft/aptos-move/framework/aptos-framework/sources/TokenTransfers.move). `SimpleToken` provides a few wrapper functions to support transferring to another account, claiming that transfer, or stopping that transfer.
+This is implemented in a proof of concept Move module called [`TokenTransfer`](https://github.com/aptos-labs/aptos-core/blob/nft/aptos-move/framework/aptos-framework/sources/TokenTransfers.move).

+The `SimpleToken` provides a few wrapper functions to support transferring to another account, claiming that transfer, or stopping that transfer.

 #### Obtaining the token ID